JoeBernardi/fun-guessin/README.md

 STEP 1: **Guess a number between 1 and 2000.**
 ------------

-The URL https://okc-interview.glitch.me/ will accept a POST param called `number`.
+The base project URL will accept a POST param called `number`.
 Its response will be a `status` of `"low"`, `"high"`, `"correct"`, or `"out of bounds"`.
 Based on those responses, your task is figuring out what number the server is thinking of.
 You're more than welcome to use Stack Overflow/the internet and the AJAX library of your choice.

 STEP 2: **Mystery phrase.**
 ------------